SSH-key-rotation-AWS/key-switcheroo/README.md

 ### Key rotation

-To enhance security, **key-switcheroo** includes a key rotation feature.
-The program periodically swaps and rotates the stored public keys.
+To enhance security, **key-switcheroo** supports a key rotation feature.
+The user simply needs to call the publisher script again with the same credentials and the program will swap and rotate the stored public keys.
 This process helps mitigate the risks associated with long-term key exposure and strengthens the overall security posture.

 ## Where to get it